 <iframe src="https://player.vimeo.com/video/137805268?transparent=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>'

 Important: If your video is set to the Private privacy setting, the any other parameter must be added after the privacy hash (?h=913052c8ff) at the end of the URL using & instead of ?.
 Here's an example of a private video's iframe code with using the transparent parameter:

 Applying a custom iframe background color

 Instead of transparency or black bars, you can choose the exact color that fills your iframe.
-Keep in mind that you'll need to visit your embed settings to adjust the color of the text and play bar within the player.
+Keep in mind that you'll need to visit your video's player settings to adjust the color of the text and play bar within the player.